kubeflow/website/content/en/docs/gke/deploy/project-setup.md

 +++
-title = "Set up a GCP Project" description = "Creating a Google Cloud Platform (GCP) project for your Kubeflow deployment" weight = 1
+title = "Set up a Google Cloud Project" description = "Creating a Google Cloud Platform (GCP) project for your Kubeflow deployment" weight = 1
 +++